rl33-glitch/work-space/README.md

 ### Middle section

-- This section shows the user important information they need to know about the Workspace and provide a picture of one of the offices location.
+- This section shows the user important information they need to know about the Workspace and provides a picture of one of the office locations.
-- Also provide the users with a Learn more button that will take the use to the locations page where the use can access information about all the offices locations.
+- Also provides the users with a Learn more button that will take the use to the locations page where the user can access information about all the office locations.

 <img width="1438" alt="Screenshot 2022-03-12 at 21 08 42" src="https://user-images.githubusercontent.com/67274642/158035421-44cefa03-f8b5-4297-8730-e2fea72ffb29.png">